yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 support](https://enterpriseready.io) and work on the sales / marketing aspect of building a business.

-Technical blockers shouldn't really exist (something that would block software development entirely), since this idea is already proved out and used by Stripe internally (though I have no visibility into how that's done at all).
-I just *know* it's possible, from a first-principles perspective.

 ### 7. Who are the key stakeholders, and what kind of access will we have to them?

 > Use this time to map out who your stakeholders are and set expectations for